achraf-oujjir/Unity-Martian-Oxygen-Quest-3D-Game/README.md

 - **Controls**: Use standard controls for navigation and interaction with the astronaut avatar.
 - **Score Tracking**: Monitor your score in real-time displayed at the top left of the screen.

+## 📚 References

+- Unity Asset Store for assets
+- TextMeshPro Documentation for UI elements

+## 📝 License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.